mgopaul/userdemo/README.md

 Springboot application to create a User and add messages using spring MVC , in memory database and angularjs

 TODO:
+1. user authentication

-1. add tests
+2. add tests

-2. Persisting of user and messages not working , to fix
+3. Persisting of user and messages not working , to fix

-3. Add comments related to messages
+4. Add comments related to messages

-4. use Nosql to store details instead of DB
+5. use Nosql to store details instead of DB